 This cake also known as the 'Chocolate Biscuit Cake', 'Chocolate Fridge Cake' or 'Chocolate Crunch Cake' was a bit of an unknown cake right until 'Prince William' (the future King of England) claimed it to be one of his favourite desserts and even had it served to his guests at his Royal's wedding reception at Buckingham Palace in April 2011.

 The Royal family has its very own recipe for this cake which uses McVities Rich Tea Biscuits as one of the ingredients, the rest of the recipe is a guarded secret :(

 Since then many have tried to come out with their own recipes for this cake.
-The recipe I created below is a combination of a very good 'Good Housekeeping recipe' and 'Peggy Porshen's' 'Boutique Baking' version, and is truly scrumptious.
-It uses mini- marshmallows, chopped succulent prunes, melt-in-the mouth chocolate and short bread (I used rich tea the second time for a party with equally yummy results, the shortbread however makes the cake more buttery with a richer flavour)
+The recipe I created below is a variation of a very good 'Good Housekeeping recipe' It uses mini- marshmallows, chopped succulent prunes, melt-in-the mouth chocolate and short bread (I used rich tea the second time for a party with equally yummy results, the shortbread however makes the cake more buttery with a richer flavour)

 You could substitute the marshmallows and prunes with dried fruit and nuts of your choice.
 The Rich Tea Biscuits can be substituted with Short Bread or Marie Biscuits.

 I simply broke the biscuits into 1/4 inch pieces, mixed them up with chopped prunes and mini marshmallows, then incorporated these treats into melted chocolate, poured into a tin and let it sit for a few hours.
 Then chopped them into bars and stored in the fridge.

 To make No Bake Chocolate Crunch Cake with Marshmallows, Prunes and Short Bread/ Rich Tea Biscuits.

 Makes an 8 inch square tin around 30 small squares.
 Recipe easily doubles.